JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-04/schedule-builds-on-netlify/index.md

 Since I’m using it for my two blogs, if it breaks, I will update this article accordingly.

-Thanks for reading this far and enjoy your automated scheduled Netlify builds.
+Thanks for reading this far and enjoy your scheduled Netlify builds.